roblatour/ESP32TimeServer/README.md

 - `esp-idf-lib/pcf8574` — I²C LCD backpack driver
 - `espressif/arduino-esp32` — Arduino compatibility layer (used for OTA and serial)

+> **Note:** the ESP-IDF Component Manager resolves these dependencies
+> dynamically at build time.
+A `dependencies.lock` file is generated locally
+> on first build but is intentionally not committed (it is git-ignored).

 ### Configuration

 All user-configurable settings — GPIO pins, GPS options, LCD options, button